fecc82/scalable-email-service/README.md

 ```
 What happens when you run:
 ```
-mvn install
+mvn verify
 ```

 * mvn does all the usual steps for compiling and initializing required
 * mvn packages the jar
-* mvn Creates a Docker images from that jar, with the tag: test
+* mvn Creates a Docker images from that jar
 * mvn runs docker container from that tag
 * mvn runs cucumber on specified docker container
 * cucumber picks up which environment he is on (Set by System Variable), and run tests accordingly
 * Stops docker container
-* creates final container with new tag:latest for deployment

 ### Deployment
 Since we have environment variables set in each environment, and testing